Understanding Animals

 Within a family system, animals do not simply “exist beside us.”

 They become part of the emotional structure itself.
-They often respond not only to direct interactions, but also to:

 • emotional tension within the household